-Boris Johnson, might have sacrificed the stability and economic growth of the UK on the altar of his political ambition, but never mind, I’m sure that my fellow British citizens will be welcomed to the Netherlands with open arms.
+Boris Johnson might have sacrificed the stability and economic growth of the UK on the altar of his political ambition, but never mind, I’m sure that my fellow British citizens will be welcomed to the Netherlands with open arms.

 No flag waving fascists were hurt during the writing of this post

-Till next time, remember that Hitler was a vegetarian…
+Until next time, remember that Hitler was a vegetarian…